 Letting the past go is not forgetting about your mistakes entirely.
-This is what differentiates between those who are leaders and those who aren’t.
-Average people like me don’t take the previous experience as an opportunity to learn.
+This is what differentiates those who are leaders and those who aren’t.
+Ordinary people like me don’t take previous experience as an opportunity to learn.
 But a leader needs to learn from mistakes.
 They do not misstep again.

-Say thanks to your mistakes, which were there for you.
-These mistakes are your best friend who have taught you how to be better and move ahead in life.
-This helps you become a great leader for the future.
+Say thanks for your mistakes, which were there for you.
+These mistakes are your best friend who has taught you how to be better and move ahead in life.
+This will help you become a great leader in the future.